kvijaykrish/TrafficSignClassifier/README.md

 1. I added more images in the class which had few original images.
 2. This is done by adding modified images by appling affine transformation (rotation, shear, translation) on exisitng images

-Here is an example of an original image and an augmented image:

-![alt text][image3]

 The difference between the original data set and the augmented data set is the following:
 1. The inital training data set had 34799 images of size 32x32x3